-The reality is, electric vehicles are great winter cars.
+The reality is: Electric vehicles are great winter cars!

 Naturally I don’t recommend trying this inside a garage with an internal combustion vehicle, because the exhaust gas emissions could be lethal.
 This feature also mitigates the effects of cold on the range, since the bulk of the heating was done using grid power.
 Another perk is that you can do this anywhere you want with your phone app.
-Whether you are ready to leave work or a restaurant, the only thing you have to do is to take your phone and tell your car to please heat up.
+Whether you are ready to leave work or a restaurant, the only thing you must do is to take your phone and tell your car to heat up.